MicrosoftDocs/win32/desktop-src/Msi/icem11.md

 ---
-Description: ICEM11 verifies that a Configurable Merge Module lists the ModuleConfiguration table and ModuleSubstitution table in the ModuleIgnoreTable table of the module. ms.assetid: f0199137-0a40-40ca-b3cf-ff8eef4309cc
+description: ICEM11 verifies that a Configurable Merge Module lists the ModuleConfiguration table and ModuleSubstitution table in the ModuleIgnoreTable table of the module. ms.assetid: f0199137-0a40-40ca-b3cf-ff8eef4309cc
 title: ICEM11
 ms.topic: article